dcarda/docker.example01/Step_1/README.md

 This next section does a ton of import stuff.
 First, we're going to download Java.

 There's an issue here though.
 We're downloading the version of Java which uses the musl libraries.
-There is an important difference between Alpine and other common Linux distros: it does not use glibc, instead it uses musl.
+There is an important difference between Alpine and other common Linux distros: it does not use glibc, instead it was compiled using the musl libraries.

 What are glibc and musl?
 They are programming APIs for the Linux Kernel, doing such things as opening files or network connections.

 A really good explanation between the musl and glibc libraries can be found here:

     https://blog.gilliard.lol/2018/11/05/alpine-jdk11-images.html

-The last two lines will change the owner ship of everything in the java directory to 'jboss', and will set everything to be able to be executed.
+The last two lines will change the owner ship of everything in the java directory to 'jboss', and will set everything to be executable.
 ```text
 #  JAVA:  Download and install Open JDK 11   ----------------------
 RUN set -eux                                      \